By Leslie Moore

 The park itself is surprisingly serene with beautiful trees, picturesque gardens and meandering paths which lead to the five temples of the park.
 The temples themselves have been beautifully restored, each an elaborate feat of engineering, in the historic red lacquer.
 Well worth the climb.
 When we reached the top, we were treated to a most unexpected red and orange sunset spreading over the Forbidden City.
 From this vantage point, the Forbidden City stretches out in front of you, a seemingly unending complex of pavilions, and courtyards, with Imperial yellow tiled rooftops laid out in characteristic Chinese symmetry, juxtaposed against the disorder and chaos of modern China.

-Once inside the Forbidden City, Beijing’s most famous tourist attraction, you are immediately overwhelmed not just by the size but by the grandeur of the buildings which get larger and more magnificent as you walk toward the Emperors quarters.
+Once inside the Forbidden City, Beijing’s most famous tourist attraction, you are immediately overwhelmed not just by the size but by the grandeur of the buildings which get larger and more magnificent as you walk toward the Emperor’s quarters.
 One might expect to see the pavilions and temples full to the brim of antiquities but so much of china’s heritage has been lost, destroyed or looted by countless revolutions or regime changes.
 Sadly, what furnishings are left in most of the building, although interesting, look a little tired, staged and non-authentic.
 In contrast, the throne rooms are remarkable.
 The thrones are carved from wood and the craftsmanship is without rival.
 The rooms themselves are masterworks, not just of engineering, but the ceilings seem like an unsolvable jigsaw puzzle and every piece is a brightly painted piece of art.
-The beauty of these ceiling are not hard to figure out as we are all familiar with Chinese symbols and colors from movies or china town, it is the detail, the splendor and the opulence that was unexpected.
-It is important to look up as you wander the city, on every roofline you will see dragons, on every eave you will find more beautiful paintings and in the overall buildings you will see the grandeur of the Chinese architecture.
+The beauty of these ceilings are not hard to figure out as we are all familiar with Chinese symbols and colors from movies or china town, it is the detail, the splendor and the opulence that was unexpected.
+It is important to look up as you wander the city, on every roofline you will see dragons, on every eave you will find more beautiful paintings and in the overall buildings, you will see the grandeur of the Chinese architecture.

 To the uneducated eye, the traditional wooden structures of the Forbidden City have been impeccably restored.
 Each of these princely buildings is constructed from a complicated network of interlocking wooden supports then intricately painted in bold vibrant colors.
 The resulting palaces are strong, grand and stunningly beautiful.
 While wandering through the massive courtyards, up the palatial steps and weaving through a maze of buildings, one can understand how many of the 24 emperors who ruled China from the Forbidden City never set foot outside of the city walls.